learnk8s/knote-js/01_writing_a_note_taking_app.md

 Imagine you want to share your app with a friend — how would you go about sharing your container image?

-Sure, you could save the image to disk and send it to your friend.
+You could save the image to disk and send it to your friend.

 _But there is a better way._